Zhu Fenglian: Early life

 Zhu was born in Meizhou, Guangdong province in 1977, to a poor family of Hakka ethnicity.
 Her father was a construction worker and her mother was a small street vendor.
 In middle school, Zhu served as a hall monitor.

 She graduated with Bachelor in Foreign Languages at Beihang University in 1996 and later graduated with Masters in Foreign Languages from the same institution in 2000.
 Zhu graduated with Masters in Public Administration at Tsinghua University.

 Diplomatic career

-In July 2003, she joined the Taiwan Affairs Office (TAO) of the State Council.
+In July 2003, she joined the Taiwan Affairs Office (TAO) of the State Council of the People's Republic of China.
 From September 2010 to January 2019, she served as deputy director and director of the Hong Kong, Macao and Taiwan Affairs Bureau of TAO.
 In August 2019, she was appointed as the deputy director of the information bureau of TAO and later in November 2019, also made the spokesperson.

 Besides her native language Mandarin, Zhu is also fluent in Cantonese, Hakka and Hokkien dialects.